wjnlim/blfs_mr/README.md

     * This project is mainly for an **experimental** MapReduce framework design.\
     Thus, the implementation may lack fault-tolerance, load balancing, proper error-handling, so please use it with caution.
     * This project uses my [msg_pass](https://github.com/wjnlim/msg_pass.git) library.
 The CMake file will automatically fetch the project internally
+    * The blfs_mr library depends on pthread, so you must link with **-lpthread**.

 ## Core Concept: Pre-Allocated Files Approach
 ISCSI provides no built-in cache coherence and most file systems do not have built-in conflict resolution for shared access.
-Thus, sharing iSCSI volumes directly among workers creates cache inconsistency problems, where reducers do not detect new files created by mappers.
+Thus, sharing iSCSI volumes among workers without a distributed file system creates cache inconsistency problems, where reducers do not detect new files created by mappers.
 While explicit cache-dropping before every intermediate file opening fixes the issue, it is prohibitively expensive.

 To address this, the framework adopts:
 * **Pre-Allocated Files Strategy**
-  * All intermediate files are created on each node’s local iSCSI target before that disk is mounted by remote nodes.
+  * All intermediate files are created on each node’s local iSCSI target before that target disk is mounted by remote nodes.
   * Mappers are assigned pre-created intermediate files and simply overwrite them rather than creating new ones.
   * Mappers flush intermediate data using ```fsync(fd)``` and ```fsync(blkdev_fd)```
   to ensure durability.